holtrop/propane/doc/user_guide.md

 optional.
 A field can optionally be followed by a `:` and then a field alias name.
-If present, the field alias name is used to refer to the field value in user code blocks, or if AST mode is active, the field alias name is used as the field name in the generated AST node structure.
+If present, the field alias name is used to refer to the field value in user code blocks, or if tree generation mode is active, the field alias name is used as the field name in the generated tree node structure.
 An optional and named field must use the format `field?:name`.
 Example: